yangdanny97/yangdanny97.github.io/_posts/2019-08-24-D3-Mapmaking-Tips.md

 Sometimes you may encounter an issue where the color for a particular shape on a map "spills" out of the shape and fills the whole map.

 This is caused by a winding issue with your GeoJSON file.
-D3 expects the coordinates on a path to be [ordered in a clockwise direction](https://github.com/d3/d3-geo) - your data source likely has the correct coordinates ordered in reverse.
+D3 expects the coordinates on a path to be [ordered in a clockwise direction](https://github.com/d3/d3-geo), or what is sometimes called the "right hand rule".

+Your data source may have the coordinates ordered in reverse.
+To validate the winding in your GeoJSON, you can paste it into [GeoJSONLint](https://geojsonlint.com/).

-There are several online tools and libraries that can re-wind your GeoJSON correctly, like [this one by David Bumbeishvili](https://observablehq.com/@bumbeishvili/rewind-geojson).
+There are several online tools and libraries that can re-wind your GeoJSON correctly, like [this one by David Bumbeishvili](https://observablehq.com/@bumbeishvili/rewind-geojson) or [this one by Mapster](https://mapstertech.github.io/mapster-right-hand-rule-fixer/).

+For larger files that aren't compatible with browser tools, try using a library/CLI like [`geojson-rewind`](https://pypi.org/project/geojson-rewind/).

 ## D3 Projections Returning NaN